- Reviewed on Thursday, July 17, 2014

 2. It's multi-level.
 I love doing history as a group and we've enjoyed doing it together.
 Even my 4yo enjoyed listening to the audios and we can re-use each level for each go through history.
 I think it will be especially good for high school.

 3. There is so much to choose from!
 If you like having a guide FULL of options, then this is for you.
 There are articles, audios, Bible reading, book suggestions, crafts, art ideas, recipes, research suggestions, maps, timelines, etc etc etc. It's impossible to do it all but it's perfect for pursuing interesting rabbit trails while still covering the basics of each time period.

 4. It's interesting!
 Diana's audios are especially interesting and engaging, often causing us to research things we really want to know more about.

-The only thing I can think of that might be a downfall is the planning involved.
+1. Some people dislike the planning involved.
 Since you can't do everything, you do have to pick and choose (and plan) what you are going to cover, which books you'll read, etc. But even this isn't that big a job, it just requires previewing the chapter and making a checklist.

 We will be continuing next year with Romans, Reformers and Revolutionaries and are very much looking forward to it.

 - Reviewed on Wednesday, November 18, 2009